ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: screen}

-### Getting an Action URL
+### Getting an action URL
 {: #get-action-url}

-An Action can be invoked by using the REST interface through an HTTPS request.
-To get an Action URL, execute the following command:
+An action can be invoked by using the REST interface through an HTTPS request.
+To get an action URL, execute the following command:
 ```
 ibmcloud wsk action get actionName --url
 ```
 {: pre}

-A URL with the following format is returned for standard Actions:
+A URL with the following format is returned for standard actions:
 ```
 ok: got action actionName
 https://${APIHOST}/api/v1/namespaces/${NAMESPACE}/actions/actionName
 ```
 {: screen}

-For [Web Actions](./openwhisk_webactions.html), a URL is returned in the the following format:
+For [web actions](./openwhisk_webactions.html), a URL is returned in the the following format:
 ```
 ok: got action actionName
 https://${APIHOST}/api/v1/web/${NAMESPACE}/${PACKAGE}/actionName
 ```
 {: screen}

-**Note:** For standard Actions, authentication must be provided when invoked through an HTTPS request.
-For more information regarding Action invocations using the REST interface, see the [REST API reference](https://console.bluemix.net/apidocs/98-cloud-functions?&language=node#introduction).
+**Note:** For standard actions, authentication must be provided when invoked through an HTTPS request.
+For more information regarding action invocations using the REST interface, see the [REST API reference](https://console.bluemix.net/apidocs/98-cloud-functions?&language=node#introduction).

-### Saving Action code
+### Saving action code
 {: #save-action}

-Code associated with an existing Action may be retrieved and saved locally.
-Saving can be performed on all Actions except sequences and Docker actions.
+Code associated with an existing action may be retrieved and saved locally.
+Saving can be performed on all actions except sequences and Docker actions.

-1. Save Action code to a filename that corresponds with an existing Action name in the current working directory.
-A file extension that corresponds to the Action kind is used, or an extension of .zip will be used for Action code that is a zip file.
+1. Save action code to a filename that corresponds with an existing action name in the current working directory.
+A file extension that corresponds to the action kind is used, or an extension of .zip will be used for action code that is a zip file.
   ```
   ibmcloud wsk action get actionName --save
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   ok: saved action code to /absolutePath/currentDirectory/actionName.js
   ```